pacifics/PassDao/README.md

 # Set and test on Mist Testnet

 - Create a DAO smart contract (DAO Creator Json Interface, address 0xAF2445c260fb30ae2865a5f32167D911AC35dd17).

-- Watch the DAO smart contract (DAO Json Interface, address in the DAO creator events).
+Watch the DAO smart contract (DAO Json Interface, address in the DAO Creator events).

 - Watch the DAO Account Manager smart contract (Account Manager Json Interface, address in the DAO smart contract interface).

 - Set the first Dao contractor proposal and watch the contractor Account Manager (Account Manager Json Interface, address in the DAO smart contract events).

 - Create a Funding smart contract linked to the DAO and contractor Account Manager smart contracts (Funding Creator Json Interface, address 0xa3c2025DAa1F8d0605137Cf4f9F4b08AE2b836e3).
+Watch the Funding smart contract (Funding Json Interface, address in the Fundng Creator events).

 - Set, vote and execute in the Dao the primary funding proposal linked to the first contractor proposal and the primary funding smart contract.